 1. Select an Ideal Location

 The first step in starting a vegetable garden from scratch is choosing the right location.
-Most veggies require at least 6-8 hours of sunlight, so find a spot with ample sunlight.
+Most vegetables require at least 6-8 hours of sunlight, so find a spot with ample sunlight.
 Ensure the area has good drainage and is easily accessible for watering and maintenance.

 2. Plan Your Garden Layout

-Sketch a rough layout of your garden, considering the space available and the types of veggies you want to grow.
+Sketch a rough layout of your vegetable garden, considering the space available and the types of veggies you want to grow.

 Consider the mature size of each plant and allow for proper spacing to promote good air circulation and prevent overcrowding.